5 Ways to Ensure Justice in the Workplace

 United Minds, part of the Weber Shandwick Collective, makes business more human by leveraging a culture-forward, people first approach to DEI.
 Nadine Redd Blackburn leads United Minds’ Culture, Equity and Inclusion (CEI) specialty, which helps organizations move DEI from performative practice to transformative turbine.
 You can reach Nadine at Nadine.ReddBlackburn@UnitedMindsGlobal.com.

 If you missed our event with Nadine, a recording of her presentation is available in COE’s Members Only Digital Content Archive.
 Don’t have an account?
-Create one here.
+Create an account.